-I really wanted to come here after hearing stories from one of our babysitters who was in Year 13.
+I really wanted to go to Nga Tawa after hearing stories from one of our babysitters who was in Year 13.
 But coming from a small year group in a laid-back country school to the full on environment of Nga Tawa was actually quite overwhelming!

 At first I was incredibly shy, and to make the most of Nga Tawa, I knew I needed to put myself out of my comfort zone.
-I play a lot of sport, I’m into triathlon, and in Year 9 I took up debating, which was terrifying.
+I played a lot of sport, I’m into triathlon, and in Year 9 I took up debating, which was terrifying.
 As a shy person, I never pictured myself getting up and talking in front of so many people.
 But now I talk quite a lot!
-I’m trying to get that Academic – Sport – Humanities balance right.
-Sometimes I’m not sure how I fit it all in.
-There are a few 5.30am starts!
+I managed to get that Academic – Sport – Humanities balance right.
+Sometimes I’m not sure how I fitted it all in.
+There were a few 5.30am starts!

-My goal last year was to become a scholar, and I had to work hard for it but I did it!
-I was tossing and turning about what subjects to take this year.
-My friends are very driven and they all seem to know what path they want to follow.
-I did a personality quiz with a Careers Advisor but my friends and my Dean were amazing.
-They’ve helped me get my head around it.
-I’ve dropped Sciences and I’m going to go down the Business Management track.
-It’s not crystal-clear but I’m so glad I had the confidence to do it.
+My goal in Year 12 was to become a scholar, and I had to work hard for it but I did it!
+I tossed and turned about what subjects to take in Year 13.
+My friends were very driven and they all seemed to know what path they wanted to follow.
+I did a personality quiz with a Careers Advisor and my friends and my Dean were amazing.
+They helped me get my head around it.
+I dropped Sciences and went down the Business Management track.
+It wasn't crystal-clear but I’m so glad I had the confidence to do it.

-Nga Tawa has taught me not to be afraid of trying anything.
-I’d love to get a scholarship to study overseas after school.
-I don’t know if I would even have thought that was possible three years ago.
+Nga Tawa taught me not to be afraid of trying anything.
+I really wanted to get a scholarship to study overseas after school.
+I don’t know if my shy, Year 9 self would even have thought that was possible.

 Despite being a recipient of The Victoria University Tangiwai Scholarship which celebrates excellence - both academic, and outside the classroom, worth $5,000, Georgia chose to study at the University of NSW in Sydney.